Dear Sleep Specialist,

 Dear Concerned Parent,

 It’s great that you’re looking into all aspects of your son’s symptoms to determine the underlying issue — we are here to help!
 In children, sleep disturbances can result in attention deficits, behavioral problems, and some psychiatric symptoms like mood changes.
 Commonly these symptoms can be mistaken for ADHD because they look so much alike!
 Children can also have both sleep disturbances in addition to ADHD, in which case symptoms of ADHD can be exacerbated.

-There are several factors which can contribute to poor sleep and/or sleep-disordered breathing, including muscle tone, weight, history of reflux symptoms, allergies and more.
-The prevalence of sleep-disordered breathing is typically higher between the ages of 2-8 years due to the rate of growth of the tonsils and adenoids; however, it can occur at any age.
+Several factors can contribute to poor sleep and/or sleep-disordered breathing, including muscle tone, weight, history of reflux symptoms, allergies, and more.
+The prevalence of sleep-disordered breathing is typically higher between the ages of 2- to 8-years due to the growth rate of the tonsils and adenoids; however, it can occur at any age.
 If you have concerns about your child snoring, breathing heavy, gasping, behavior problems, being tired despite sleeping all night, bedwetting, or if you feel “something is just not right,” further evaluation is never a bad idea.

 The results would dictate the course of treatment but may include dental intervention, positive airway pressure (PAP) therapy, myofunctional therapy, surgical intervention, or medication.
 If no sleep disturbances are uncovered during the sleep study, you can rest easier with other standalone diagnoses like ADHD.

-Even mild sleep-disordered breathing can have a large impact on a child’s behavior — so trust your gut, Mom!
-Accepting a diagnosis like ADHD without ruling out other likely causes of the erratic behavior can lead to a long road of ineffective treatments.
-As always, if you have any questions feel free to reach out to us!
+Even mild sleep-disordered breathing can greatly impact a child’s behavior — so trust your gut, Mom!
+Accepting a diagnosis like ADHD without ruling out other likely causes of erratic behavior can lead to a long road of ineffective treatments.
+As always, if you have any questions, feel free to reach out to us!